-You will use the Full Page Check to see how each feature of a website affects load time.
+You will use the Full Page Check to see how each website feature affects load time.
 The Full Page Check includes third-party tracking, you can avoid third-party traffic slowing down the pages.
 User analytics, social media scripts, a consistency check of the Content Delivery Network, and an overview of video player embeds are also included in the Uptrends kit.

-Uptrends offers personalized monitoring, which is usable on a timeline until all of the work is completed.
+Uptrends offers personalized monitoring, which is usable on a timeline until all work is completed.
 It provides customized reports to understand where the website is struggling and helps in its optimization.

-PerfTool is a fully free and open-source tool that began as a project on Github.
-PerfTool is a client-side program that gathers and shows information about a website.
+PerfTool is a fully open-source and free website speed test tool that began as a project on Github.
+It is a client-side program that gathers and shows information about a website.
 It produces reports that are very easy to interpret.

-PerfTool has the advantage of combining three data sets into one.
-There's Google PageSpeed Insights (discussed further down), which measures the site's basic results, Devperf, which provides data, and W3CJS, which validates HTML (checks the code to make sure it is correct).
+It has the advantage of combining three data sets into one.
+There's Google PageSpeed Insights (discussed further down), which measures the site's basic results, Devperf, which provides data; and W3CJS, which validates HTML (checks the code to ensure it is correct).

-PerfTool has over 200 different success metrics, including page numbers, tips, resource counts, loading times, and code errors.
-You will evaluate many pages simultaneously as soon as you get the website speed data.
+It has over 200 success metrics, including page numbers, tips, resource counts, loading times, and code errors.
+You will evaluate many pages simultaneously once you get the website speed data.
 You may use this data to equate current output to previous results or to create a scoring benchmark.

-You don't have to test each page individually with PerfTool if you're checking the whole platform at once.
-Devbridge also publishes a design resource to help users create, share and automatically produce the digital copy of their brands in regards to the Perftool.
+If you're checking the whole platform simultaneously, you don't have to test each page individually with PerfTool.
+Devbridge also publishes a design resource to help users create, share and automatically produce digital copies of their brands regarding the Perftool.
 The previous clients of Devbridge include AON, Fitch Ratings, Mazak, and the Chicago Art Institute.

-Dotcom-Monitor is unique in that it allows you to test from 25 different places and with 7 different browsers.
+Dotcom-Monitor is unique because it allows you to test from 25 places and with 7 different browsers.
 You can also run all of the global tests at once.
-You can only run other software from each position independently with other apps.
-You may select individual reports for a waterfall breakdown review after the evaluation is completed.
+You can only run other software from each position independently from other apps.
+After completing the evaluation, you may select individual reports for a waterfall breakdown review.

 A description, results, waterfall map, host analysis, and errors are all included in the reports.
 Any of the details is easily grasped thanks to the user-friendly GUI.
 Dotcom-Monitor's reports help you to see the elements of your website that are sluggish or absent.
-It also lets you check the loading time of all page elements by the browser.
+It also lets you check the browser's loading time of all page elements.

 The app is completely free and makes tests throughout cloud services, such as Amazon-US-East and domestic firewalls.
 Testing is possible.
-As Dotcom-Monitor continues to focus on new technologies, it appears like in the future the tool can do far better.
+As Dotcom-Monitor continues to focus on new technologies, it seems the speed test tool can do far better in the future.

-Currently, the reports enable you to track your site's success 24 hours a day, 7 days a week, with summaries by place.
-With the details given on the easy-to-read waterfall table, you can calculate the fastest and slowest 10% of components.
+The reports enable you to track your site's success 24 hours a day, 7 days a week, with summaries by place.
+The details in the easy-to-read waterfall table allow you to calculate the fastest and slowest 10% of components.
 As previously reported, the reports also include a breakdown by the host.

 Almost everything is included; the first packet, the DNS, SSL, the connection, and the upgrade.
-The domain name system (DNS) is the phone book for the internet and allows you to see any device connected to it, while the primary authentication technology for the Internet is SSL or Secure Socket Layer that allows for the encryption of information when transmitted and received.
+The domain name system (DNS) is the phone book for the internet and allows you to see any device connected to it.
+In contrast, the primary authentication technology for the Internet is SSL or Secure Socket Layer, which allows for the encryption of information when transmitted and received.

 In addition, the tool allows you to search for errors and perform diagnostics.
 The network connectivity can be tested using a ping test that measures the efficiency of the network and reaction time.
 This allows you to detect errors even more quickly.

-Dotcom-Monitor, headquartered in Minneapolis, Minnesota, is actively developing a new load checking application to provide consumers with even more features.
+Headquartered in Minneapolis, Minnesota, a new load-checking application is developing to provide consumers with even more features.

-Another fast-and-easy way to check website speed is the Sucuri Load Time Tester.
-Sucuri offers the site a global ranking from A to F based on a worldwide network of hardware support and monitoring.
+Another fast-and-easy way to check website page speed is the Sucuri Load Time Tester.
+It offers the site a global ranking from A to F based on a worldwide hardware support and monitoring network.
 It monitors how long a user has to log into the website and how long it takes to load a file.

-Sucuri's Load Time Tester can support users to accelerate Caching with CDN and will defend users against DDoS, hacking, and assaults by brute force.
-Sucuri has the additional benefit of not requiring any installation.
-What you need is a DNS update, which their staff can assist you with.
+Its Load Time Tester can support users to accelerate Caching with CDN and will defend users against DDoS attacks, hacking, and assaults by brute force.
+It has the additional benefit of not requiring any installation.
+You need a DNS update, which their staff can assist you with.

 YSlow is an open-source solution to Google's PageSpeed that is built on Yahoo website!'s optimization guidelines.
-The tools examine a website and report on how well it did in terms of Yahooguidelines.
+The tools examine a website and report on how well it did regarding Yahoo guidelines.
 For YSlow to validate a site, it must go through 3 stages:

 - To locate all the elements, the Document Object Model, the HTML framework, and other web codes are first used to construct a website.